McDonald's NSW Premier Cricket

 This competition has First Grade status and points gained count towards the Club Championship.

-The 2024/25 champions were St George District Cricket Club.
+The 2025-26 champions were Western Suburbs District Cricket Club.

 The O'Reilly Medal